electricessence/TypeScript.NET/README.md

 ## Why should I use this, let alone TypeScript?
 1. **It's 100% compatible with JavaScript.**  Currently TypeScript.NET's target is ES5, so legacy JavaScript won't work.
 Mainly because of accessors.
 But going forward, TypeScript is nearly the same as ES6 and you don't have to change your source code to target newer versions. :)
 2. TypeScript is lead by Anders Hejlsberg, the founder of C#.
 You will feel quite at home in TypeScript if you are a fan of typed languages (like C#), but at the same time you'll get all the flexibility and compatibility of JavaScript.
-See http://www.typescriptlang.org/ for more information about the TypeScript language.
-Also some more good info on Wikipedia: http://en.wikipedia.org/wiki/TypeScript.
+See [www.typescriptlang.org](http://www.typescriptlang.org/) for more information about the TypeScript language.
+Also some more good info on [Wikipedia](http://en.wikipedia.org/wiki/TypeScript).
 3. The benefits of intellisense and using an IDE for programming should be obvious especially if you are coding for a larger project.
 Typed compilation is less forgiving in a good way.
 You simply make much less mistakes in the long run.
 TypeScript might be the best answer to JavaScript yet.
 It's still JavaScript, but with many bonuses including a growing community. :)
 4. Most major IDEs and text editors now support TypeScript either built in, or via a plug-in:
 * Visual Studio
 * VS Code